Former Page athlete Naseem Alston remembered as 'a light in every situation'

 The former Pirates coach remembers how Alston shared the team award for that game with current Virginia Tech linebacker Alan Tisdale and how Tisdale said the award should go to Alston.
 But what Rolfes remembers most vividly is Alston’s “smile that day and how energetic he was.
 He was just an outstanding kid.”

-Alston, 20, died in a car crash Sunday afternoon in Mebane, leaving his former Page football and track coaches and teammates shaken but looking back fondly on the time they got to spend with him.
+Alston, 20, died in a car crash Jan.
+21 in Mebane, leaving his former Page football and track coaches and teammates shaken but looking back fondly on the time they got to spend with him.

 Javondre Paige, who was the starting quarterback on that ’17 Page team, said Thursday that Alston was “always a light in every situation.”